Business & Investment

 In Japan, the primary company types are Kabushiki Kaisha (KK), Godo Kaisha (GK), and Yugen Kaisha (YK).
 The Kabushiki Kaisha (KK) is the most popular choice, requiring a minimum capital of just JPY 1 (USD 0.007, EUR 0.006), and is ideal for larger businesses due to its credibility.
 The Godo Kaisha (GK), similar to an LLC, is favored by small to medium enterprises for its flexibility, also requiring a minimum capital of JPY 1.

 Registration costs for both KK and GK are around JPY 200,000 (USD 1,350, EUR 1,200), with a timeline of 2-3 weeks.
 Tokyo and Osaka are prime locations for setting up due to their business-friendly environments.
 An insider fact: the Yugen Kaisha (YK) is no longer available for new registrations but still exists for older companies.
-The Ministry of Justice (MOJ) provides complete resources on choosing the right company structure.
-The total cost is approximately JPY 250,000 (USD 1,700, EUR 1,500), which includes notarization and registration fees. employing a certified administrative scrivener can expedite the process, especially for non-Japanese speakers.
+The Ministry of Justice (MOJ) provides comprehensive resources on choosing the right company structure.
+The total cost is approximately JPY 250,000 (USD 1,700, EUR 1,500), which includes notarization and registration fees.
+Employing a certified administrative scrivener can expedite the process, especially for non-Japanese speakers.

 In cities like Fukuoka and Nagoya, local government offices offer multilingual support to assist foreign entrepreneurs.
 The 2026 update has introduced an online portal for faster registration, reducing paperwork by 30%.
 The Ministry of Economy, Trade and Industry (METI) provides detailed guidelines on the registration process.Personal income tax ranges from 5% to 45% based on income brackets.
 Special economic zones, such as in Okinawa and Fukuoka, offer tax incentives like reduced corporate tax rates and subsidies for R&D activities. the Tokyo Metropolitan Government offers tax deductions for companies engaging in green technology.